stoicsoftware/stoicsoftware.github.io/views/en/cookbooks/search/search-basic.md

 ---
-label: 'The Anatomy of a SuiteScript Search'
+chapterTitle: 'The Anatomy of a SuiteScript Search'
-eleventyNavigation:
-  key: 'search-basic'
-  title: 'Anatomy of a Search'
-  order: 10
 ---

 In our first example, we create a Customer Search that retrieves all Customers located within the